 New information has shown that men require a special estradiol test called sensitive estradiol test.
 The regular test used for women may overestimate estradiol in men due to interference of inflammatory markers like C-Reactive Protein (CRP).

 For the average man, estradiol levels should remain lower than 50 pg/mL, although there is little evidence of what the top of the estradiol test is in men who do not have low testosterone.
 If estradiol levels are higher than 50 and you start showing symptoms of high estradiol (gland growth under nipples, too much water retention), it may be necessary to take an estrogen blocker (aromatase inhibitor) .
 However, taking aromatase inhibitor like anastrozole should be done with careful monitoring of sensitive estradiol blood test since overdosing can cause health issues in men.

 A few of the reported effects of low estradiol levels include: joint pain, eye fatigue, loss of erections, limited sensitivity in the penis, sleepiness, and excessive urination.
 Long term low estradiol can decrease bone density.

-A few of the reported effects of high estradiol levels include: soft erections, water retention, excessive sweating, insomnia, bloating, hot flushing, brain fog, and high blood pressure.
+A few of the reported effects of high estradiol levels (in the presence of low testosterone) include: soft erections, water retention, excessive sweating, insomnia, bloating, hot flushes, brain fog, and high blood pressure.